rifaterdemsahin/ai-security-course/3_UI/Cards/adversarial_training.md

 - question : 🏋️ adversarial training
+- hint : Consider training methods that use malicious examples to strengthen models
 - answer : A defense mechanism that strengthens AI models by training them on both normal data and adversarial examples, creating inherent resilience against attacks